sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - header (present|absent; default=present): This parameter is defined in the [RFC 4180](https://tools.ietf.org/html/rfc4180) standard.
   - If the parameter value is `present` then the first row is the header as described above.
   - If the parameter value is `absent` then in addition to the columns for the dataflow, for all dimensions in the order defined in the DSD and for the measure also all attribute columns in the order defined in the DSD need to be included in the message, but custom columns cannot be added.
-- display (id|name|both; default=id): This parameter applies to all Nameable SDMX Artefacts contained in the header and the body of the message:
+- labels (id|name|both; default=id): This parameter applies to all Nameable SDMX Artefacts contained in the header and the body of the message:
   - If the parameter value is `id` then only the id of the Artefacts is displayed.
   - If the parameter value is `name` then only the name of the Artefacts (according to the language specified in the http negotiation) is displayed.
   - If the parameter value is `both` then the concatenated id and name of the Artefacts (according to the language specified in the http negotiation) separated by `": "` are displayed.
 Note that the character combination `": "` could also be part of the Artefact name and could therefore occur several times within the concatenated string.